 Yet even with so much work to be done, the world is moving in the right direction.
 Asset managers can continue to do their part by working with partners and clients – across both the public and private sectors – to create opportunities, not just identify them.
 Investors want to see real-world change, and it is incumbent on the industry to help make this happen.

-Mr. Christensen is Global Head of Sustainable and Impact Investing and a managing director with Allianz Global Investors, which he joined in 2020.
-In this newly created role, he is responsible for accelerating the growth of Impact Investing as part of the company’s growing private markets platform; he leads continued integration of ESG factors across AllianzGI’s existing range of public markets products, including stewardship activities; and supports the development of new SRI products.
+Matt Christensen is Global Head of Sustainable and Impact Investing and a Managing Director with Allianz Global Investors, which he joined in 2020.
+In this capacity, he is responsible for accelerating the growth of Impact Investing as part of the company’s growing private markets platform; he leads continued integration of ESG factors across AllianzGI’s existing range of public markets products, including stewardship activities; and supports the development of new SRI products.
 In addition, he has investment oversight for the company’s impact investments.

 After the Financial Crisis, InterBank Offered Rates (IBORs) have been declared unreliable by Regulators and new Alternative Reference Rates transactions-based have been developed to substitute these indices.
 Consequently, most of the IBORs will cease to be published from December 2021.
 As IBORs are used in a broad range of financial products and contracts, market participants need to be prepared and work on a plan to move away from them.